Motion Before Action: Diffusing Object Motion as Manipulation Condition: Introduction

-In this paper, we make the following key contributions: \begin{itemize}[leftmargin=10pt] \item We propose a novel imitation learning paradigm for robotic manipulation that allows robots to extract object pose sequences from observations and use them to aid in action prediction, thereby enhancing the robustness and kinematic consistency of the policy's observation-to-action mapping. \item We introduce \model, a flexible auxiliary module that can be easily integrated into existing policies with diffusion heads, rather than functioning as an independent policy. \item We conduct comparative experiments with \model on three 2D and 3D robotic manipulation policies with diffusion action heads~\cite{DP, DP3, RISE}, demonstrating substantial performance improvements across various tasks.
-These tasks, comprising 57 tasks from 3 simulation benchmarks and 4 real-world tasks, involve articulated object manipulation, soft and rigid body manipulation, tool use, non-tool use, and diverse action patterns.
-Results show that \model consistently enhances the performance of such policies in both simulated and real-world environments. \end{itemize}
+In this paper, we make the following key contributions: \begin{itemize}[leftmargin=10pt] \item We propose a novel imitation learning paradigm for robotic manipulation that allows robots to extract object pose sequences from observations and use them to aid in action prediction, thereby enhancing the robustness and kinematic consistency of the policy's observation-to-action mapping. \item We introduce \model, a flexible auxiliary module that can be easily integrated into existing policies with diffusion heads, rather than functioning as an independent policy.
+Extensive experiments demonstrate its ability to significantly improve the performance of these policies, highlighting its broad applicability and potential to enhance a wide range of robotic manipulation tasks. \end{itemize}